All Episodes

 The American public certainly has no idea.

-And so they're all getting off on this, ha ha, look at the government, spending, wasting money on psychic research.
+Ha ha, look at the government spending, wasting money on psychic research.

 Well, it wasn't psychic research.

-of this kind of stuff by the Soviet Union.
+It was threat analysis of this kind of spend money by the Soviet Union.

 But from your point of view, how strong and reliable was remote viewing during those Cold War years?

-We had to aim for 65 percent in order to be competitive with the other conventional forms of intelligence gathering,
+We had to aim for 65% in order to be competitive with the other conventional forms of intelligence gathering, and we did achieve that.

-You would achieve 65% accuracy?
+You would achieve 65% accuracy.

-Or we wouldn't have been in business.
+Or we wouldn't have been a business without.

-Yes, we had to become competitive or compatible at least with these other conventional forms of intelligence gathering or we wouldn't have had a penny more.
+Yes, we had to become competitive, or compatible at least with these other conventional forms of intelligence gathering, or we wouldn't have had a penny more.

 I don't know.